FormicAcidGD/24charts/README.md

 - **User-friendly Interface**: Clean and intuitive interface for easy navigation.
 - **Comprehensive Database**: Access to a wide variety of charts including SID, STAR, Approach Plates, and more.
-- **Regular Updates**: Ensure you have the latest charts with our regular updates.

 ## Getting Started